dannybabbev/babbev-com/README.md

 # babbev-com

-This is the source code for my personal website, [babbev.com](https://babbev.com).
+This is the source code for my personal website, written in Next.JS [babbev.com](https://babbev.com).

 ## Commands